NAC

 “Creativity is the language of the soul.
 Through expression, we heal; through healing, we rise; and through rising, we inspire others to do the same.” – Sharm Whitter

 Stacey Leigh Jade Foster is a multidisciplinary professional with a degree in Psychology and Dance from Bath Spa University.
-An entrepreneur from a young age, she launched her first business-a vibrant coffee shop and lounge-at just 23, gaining valuable experience in business operations, branding, and customer engagement.
-Building on that momentum, she founded a successful food manufacturing company that supplied over 70 retailers across the UK, including Selfridges and leading independent stockists.
+An entrepreneur from a young age, she launched her first business a coffee shop and lounge at the age of 23, gaining early experience in business operations, branding, and customer engagement.
+She later went on to found a successful food manufacturing company, supplying over 70 retailers across the UK, including Selfridges and leading independent stockists.

-Her career has since evolved into the jewellery sector, where she now specialises in member relations and stakeholder engagement, bringing precision, professionalism, and people-first values to the table.
+Stacey’s career has since evolved into the jewellery sector, where she specialises in member relations and stakeholder engagement, bringing a strong people-focused and professional approach to her work.

 “I believe in building with purpose-whether it’s a business, a community, or a moment of connection.
 Creativity and resilience can turn any idea into impact.” – Stacey